On the cohomology groups of local systems over Hilbert modular varieties via Higgs bundles: Preliminaries and Saito's mixed Hodge structure

 \begin{proposition} Let $\W=\W_{\R}\otimes \C$ and $F^\cdot$ be the Hodge filtration on $H^k(M,\W)$ as above.
 For $0\leq k\leq d$, one has a natural isomorphism

-\end{proposition} \begin{proof} This is in fact a direct consequence of the $E_1$-degeneration of the Hodge filtration on $\Omega^*_{\log}(\bar \W_{an},\bar \nabla)$ by Scholie 8.1.9 (v) in \cite{De1}. \end{proof} When $\W$ is constant, the Higgs field is trivial.
+\end{proposition} \begin{proof} Deligne Scholie 8.1.9 (v) \cite{De1} asserts that the Hodge filtration on a cohomological mixed Hodge complex degenerates at the $E_1$-term.
+So the statement is just a direct consequence of Proposition \ref{MHC}. \end{proof} When $\W$ is constant, the Higgs field is trivial.
 Therefore the logarithmic Higgs cohomology is just the usual sheaf cohomology.
-In another important case the above result can also be improved: \begin{proposition} Assume that $M$ is a smooth arithmetic quotient of a hermitian symmetric domain and $\bar M$ a smooth toroidal compactification.
-Moreover assume that $\W_{\R}$ is locally homogenous (see \cite{Zuc1}).
+In another important case the above result can also be improved: \begin{proposition} Assume that $M$ is a smooth arithmetic quotient of a Hermitian symmetric domain and $\bar M$ a smooth toroidal compactification.
+Moreover, assume that $\W_{\R}$ is locally homogenous.
 Then one has a natural isomorphism